 There are two areas in Beyoglu that are my favorites.
 One is Karaköy, the streets between Tophane tram station and the cruise quay are super interesting.
-The old buildings are being refurbished, new cafes open every year and local designers sells clothes and jewelry in cool ateliers.
+The old buildings are being refurbished, new cafes open every year and local designers sell clothes and jewelry in cool ateliers.

 The other place we adore is Cihangir.
-The old three-story buildings with long corridors and tiny stair are full of charm.
+The old three-story buildings with long corridors and tiny stairs are full of charm.
 Cihangir is where artists, musicians, young Turks and expats live.
 You can find some boutique hotels and apartments to rent through Airbnb there.

 Nice and comfortable rooms, because of the location it can be a little noisy during night-time, but you are in the heart of the city.
 Breakfast included!

 Here your neighbor will be the Galata Tower, nice isn’t it?!
 Breakfast included, bar service and restaurant.
 All the facilities and pampering you need in one of the busiest areas of Istanbul.

 Taksim neighborhood is famous for luxurious hotels like Intercontinental, Hilton and Hyatt.
 There you can find a nice room and a fully equipped apartment, most of them come with an expensive price tag though.

 This is one of the lively squares in the city, full of restaurants (locals and internationals), and few steps away from Istiklal Avenue, the busiest street in Istanbul.
 From there you can take the metro and tram to all the tourist attractions in the city.
 We never stayed in Taksim, but we did a research to find the best options of hotels there.

 Here are our pick for the best places to stay in Taksim:

 Cheap accommodation is not something easy around Taksim, but this nice Bed & Breakfast is what you need to enjoy the city in a comfortable way without spending too much.